bendorge/gen-html/README.md

 // common, data, filename, and variables are reserved names
 ```

+### 7. Build a new site

+From the command line, run the following line at the root of your project folder:

+`node gen-html.js`

+Your newly assembled HTML files will appear in the *build* folder.

 ## Potential issues

 * Subfolders in the *layouts*, *pages*, and *snippets* folders have not been tested
 * __gen-html__ has not been stress-tested with hundreds or thousands of pages
+* Not tested on Linux or Mac

 ## Author